-The development and production of next generation, sustainable oligomers and polymers is vital to addressing the sustainability goals for the chemical industry and its customers.
-This project tackles the problem throughout the polymer lifecycle - using circular economy principles to (1) select monomers based on sustainable sourcing (bio-based, wastes, carbon dioxide), (2) apply efficient and controlled catalysis to polymer manufacturing, targeting high selectivity and innovative polymer sequences, and (3) design polymers that deliver useful properties to replace existing pervasive petrochemicals in various applications.
-To meet these stringent criteria, the project will be guided by supply chain partners to focus on the production of innovative oxygenated polymers, including polyesters, polyethers, and polycarbonates, that meet demanding performance and complete degradation criteria.
+The development and production of next generation, sustainable, polymers for use in applications including transportation, electronics and energy generation/storage is vital to addressing the sustainability goals.
+This project tackles the problem throughout the polymer lifecycle - using circular economy principles to (1) select monomers based on sustainable sourcing (bio-based, wastes, carbon dioxide), (2) apply efficient and controlled catalysis to polymer manufacturing, and (3) design polymers to deliver a suite of materials with properties spanning thermoplastics and elastomers.
+To meet these stringent criteria, the project will focus on the production of innovative oxygenated polymers, including polyesters and polycarbonates, that meet high performances in use and complete recycling (and ultimately structural degradability) after use.
+The project also integrates closely with machine learning and data analysis research, facilitating data-driven insights for the prediction of appropriate polymer compositions and structures.